 Autonomous mobile robots (AMRs) and legged bots with vision systems can also be used as roving security bots.
 In fact, the military and law enforcement have been using mobile robotics for patrols, exploring dangerous environments and gathering intel for decades—with new advancements continuing to unlock new possibilities.

 Are you ready to see how automation can change the game for your business?
-Then join us at the Automate show in Detroit, Michigan, June 6-9, 2022.
+Then join us at the Automate show in Chicago, Illinois, May 6–9, 2024.